quest-bih/ContriBOT/README.md

 ## Description

-ContriBOT is a tool that searches for typical section headings preceded by a section tag, in order to extract the author contribution, acknowledgement, and ORCID sections.
+ContriBOT is a tool that searches for typical section headings preceded by a section tag, in order to extract the author contribution and acknowledgement sections, as well as ORCID mentions.
 The extracted author contribution section can then be further screened and categorized, for example for following the CRediT taxonomy, or including actual author contributions.